 Thanksgiving and Christmas are, by far, my dad’s favorite holidays of the year.
 While I was growing up at home, it became a family tradition that my dad would become the pie-making king.
 He loves to bake pies–and he does it well!

 So, this apple pie recipe comes directly from my dad.
-He always uses the Pillsbury refrigerated pie crusts for his recipes, so I may change that up this year with all that I’ve learned about processed foods.
+He always used the pre-made refrigerated pie crusts for his recipes, but I have sinced upgraded to making my own butter flaky pie crust!

 - 6-7 large tart apples (Jonathan, Jonagold, or Rome)